mikkorantalainen/hugemce/modules/acid/README.md

 # Usage

 Colour picker is an Alloy component.
-Usage is evolving during the TinyMCE 5 development process and will be documented at a later date.
+Usage is evolving during the HugeRTE 5 development process and will be documented at a later date.